jordanmckinney/blog/src/documents/books/zerotoone.md

 <img src="../../public/images/book_covers/zerotoone.jpg" id="cover" alt="Zero to One"/>
 <p id="title">Zero to One - Peter Thiel</p>

-Who better to outline what makes a successful start-up than Peter Thiel.
-A short book full of distilled start-up wisdom.
+Peter Thiel gives his core insights into what makes a start-up successful.
+He argues that companies should avoid competition, they should start small and create monopolies, that the greatest value is in going from "zero to one" rather than "one to n".